PLeVasseur/rudie2.0/README.md

 An experimental re-imagining of the [rudie](https://github.com/PLeVasseur/rudie) library for Kalman Filters, still `#![no_std]`.

+## Status

+Pre-pre-pre-alpha

+* The architecture is in place
+* Would like to flesh out library of measurement models and process models

  ## Philosophy
 * Make use of Rust's const generics (previous version in 2018 before they were available)